FreeAndFair/ColoradoRLA/docs/20_runbook.md

-The Secretary of State will determine, for each individual County, which user will be able to log in to the County-facing part of the RLA Tool.
+The Secretary of State will determine, for each individual County, which user will be able to log in to the County-facing part of the RLA Tool. ***THIS STEP NEEDS TO BE VERIFIED...IT IS NOT CONTAINED IN THE CDOS ASM.

 Screenshot (SoS County User Identification)